 Since 1990, the ALA Office for Intellectual Freedom has maintained a confidential database on challenged materials.
 ALA collects information from two sources: media reports and reports submitted by individuals.
 All challenges are compiled into a database.
 Reports of challenges culled from media across the country are compiled in the Journal of Intellectual Freedom and Privacy; (subscriptions to JIFP include access to the archives of the Newsletter on Intellectual Freedom; those reports are then compiled in the Banned Books Week Resource Guide.
-Challenges reported to the ALA by individuals are kept confidential and used for statistical purposes only.
-In these cases, ALA will release only the title of the book being challenged, the state, and the type of institution (school, public library).
-The name of the institution and its town will not be disclosed.
+Challenges reported to the ALA by individuals are kept confidential and used for advocacy purposes only.
+In these cases, ALA will release only the title of the book being challenged and the reason.
 A list of most frequently challenge books is compiled from these challenges for each annual Banned Books Week.

 To report a challenge, please submit an Online Challenge Database Form.
 Alternately, you can print the Challenge Database Form (PDF), complete it, and fax it to the Office for Intellectual Freedom, at 312-280-4227.

 For assistance with actual and possible challenges to library materials, services, and programs, contact Kristin Pekoll, OIF Assistant Director, Telephone: 800-545-2433, ext.
 4221, Fax: 312-280-4227, email@example.com, or at the Office for Intellectual Freedom, 800-545-2433, ext.
 4223.

 Downloadable Print Poster - Low and High Resolution